 Alleviating unnecessary IT burdens

 The average employee is unqualified to conduct IT admin tasks.
-These tasks create an unnecessary risk of human error and take employees away from their core duties.
+These tasks create unnecessary risk of human error as well as taking that employee away from their core duties.

 However, these situations have often arisen because IT departments cannot stretch to complete all IT tasks and so call upon users to undertake relatively simple tasks through necessity.

-So, while it is helpful to the employee experience to alleviate any IT burdens, ensuring that this workload is not simply pushed back onto IT remains imperative.
-The only workable solution for satisfying both ends is to centralize and automate processes, such as email signature management.
+So, while it is helpful to the employee experience to alleviate any IT burdens, it remains imperative to ensure that this workload is not simply pushed back onto IT.
+The only workable solution for satisfying both ends is to centralize and automate processes, such as in the case of email signature management.

 The role of email signature management in the end user experience

 As noted throughout this post, email signatures crop up time and time again as an important element in the workload of IT departments and users.
-It begins with creating user accounts and continues throughout the employee lifecycle.
-A succession of change events – including the desire of marketing and other stakeholders to promote more signature-based campaigns, data collection, and interactive functionality – makes email signatures almost organic and subject to continual evolution.
+It begins with the creation of user accounts and continues throughout the employee lifecycle.
+A succession of change events – including the desire of marketing and other stakeholders to promote more signature-based campaigns, data collection and interactive functionality – makes email signatures almost organic and subject to continual evolution.

 IT users are not best placed to manage their email signatures

-In many businesses, the theory goes that users should be capable of administering their own email signatures.
-After all, email signatures are particular to each user and closely associated with basic email account settings (for example, out-of-office responder emails).
+The theory goes – in many businesses – that users should be capable of administering their own email signatures.
+After all, email signatures are particular to each user and closely associated with basic email account settings (like, for example, out of office responder emails).

-In reality, end users are often not interested in their email signatures.
-Every person has a different interpretation of how to use email signature templates and different skills to make that happen.
+In reality end users are often not that interested in their email signatures.
+Every person has a different interpretation of how to use email signature templates, and differing skills to make that happen.
 IT has to then manage this process, picking up the pieces when users transparently fail to do so correctly.